 With more than 300 years of history, Kinston charmed the history lover in me.
 I felt it is one of those places you can return to again and again and keep learning more.

-Not only is Kinston’s history impressive but so is its food scene, and you’ll want to check out The Chef and The Farmer, The Boiler Room Oyster Bar, Sugar Hill Pizzeria, Mother Earth Brewery, and King’s BBQ (just to name a few).
-If you are looking for unique stays in historic downtown I recommend The O’Neil, a 1920s bank turned boutique hotel, and the retro Mother Earth Motor Lodge.
+Not only is Kinston's history impressive but so is its food scene, and you'll want to check out The Chef and The Farmer, The Boiler Room Oyster Bar, Sugar Hill Pizzeria, Mother Earth Brewery, and King's BBQ (just to name a few).
+If you are looking for unique stays in historic downtown I recommend The O'Neil, a 1920s bank turned boutique hotel.
+Another great option is the retro Mother Earth Motor Lodge.

 Note: As is common in the travel industry, the writer was provided with meals, accommodations, and activities for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.